If you are looking for affordable housing, try these resources:

 SDA Housing Collaborative

-The Housing Collaborative meets on the 3rd Wednesday of every month, 1-3 pm, 1360 Mission Street, 4th floor.
+The Housing Collaborative meets on the 3rd Wednesday of every month, 1-3 pm.

 The SDA Housing Collaborative is a group of tenants, homeowners, community advocates, and representatives from non-profit and government agencies, all dedicated to improving housing opportunities for seniors and people with disabilities.
 We work together to preserve and create quality, affordable, accessible housing in San Francisco, by organizing to win change!
 Join us.

 SOUNDS OF SOMA

 Led by former Housing Organizer Tony Robles, SDA published a book of poems and essays by seniors and people with disabilities living in SOMA.
 Contact SDA if you’d like to buy a copy!